-The track eventually drops from the ridge into the valley, bringing the welcome sight of trees and lush green vegetation.
+The Tongariro Northern Circuit track eventually drops from the ridge into the valley, bringing the welcome sight of trees and lush green vegetation.
 Although I know that each step I take descending to the Waihohonu Stream means a step uphill on the other side of the valley, it’s nice to be walking under a canopy of trees.

 At the bottom I take the backpack off and have a short break by the fast flowing river, refilling my water bottle, rinding my feet and enjoying the peaceful surroundings.
-I haven’t seen a soul since the Emerald Lakes (except for the people staying at Oturere Hut), and it feels like days since the hoards of people along the Tongariro Crossing!
+I haven’t seen a soul since the Emerald Lakes (except for the people staying at Oturere Hut), and it feels like days since I was with the hoards of people along the Tongariro Crossing!

 The track follows the Waihohonu Stream for a short distance, before crossing it over a timber bridge.
 There would have been an idyllic camping spot by the stream just after river crossing, although you’re only supposed to camp at designated sites… and in any case, my tent is still at Auckland airport…